razorbjc/Maya-Tools-2018/README.md

 <br>If given a curve, curveTube will produce tube geometry with spans at the curve's CVs.
 If given tube geometry, curveTube will instead create a curve with CVs at the center of each edge ring.

 <b>dualToggle.py</b>
-<br>When given two selectioned objects, dualToggle will key their visibilities onto different frames.
-For easy comparison between two models.
-Will also turn off selection highlighting for easier viewing.
+<br>When given two selectioned objects, dualToggle will toggle their visibilities.
+For quick, easy comparison between two models.

 <b>faceCut.py</b>
 <br>Given a a complete edge loop or enclosure of edges, this script will select all faces within the edge perimeter.